W. D. Jones: Death

-In the early morning hours of August 20, 1974 Jones accompanied an acquaintance to a friend's home where she thought she would be given a place to sleep.
+In the early morning hours of August 20, 1974, Jones accompanied an acquaintance to a friend's home where she thought she would be given a place to sleep.
 The friend did not allow her in, an altercation ensued, and at 3:55 a.m. the friend shot Jones three times with a 12-gauge shotgun.
 He died in the driveway.
 "The man told police that Jones was a 'nice' person when sober but that he knew of Jones' reputation and was afraid of him."
 He was buried on August 22 at Brookside Memorial Park in Houston.

 Date of birth

 Marie Barrow, born in 1918, remembered Jones as being the same age as her brother LC, who was born in 1913, and that therefore he was not a minor in 1933.
 She may have confused Jones's birthday with Ray Hamilton's, May 21, 1913.
 In 1950 Jones filled out Social Security forms stating that he was born May 12, 1916, the same date he gave Dallas police in his November 1933 confession.

-In 1968 he told Playboy he was 16 on Christmas Eve 1932 and that Clyde Barrow was seven years older than he.
+In 1968, he told Playboy he was 16 on Christmas Eve 1932, and that Clyde Barrow was seven years older than he.
 A news article noting an arrest in September 1973 gives his age as 59.
 His death certificate gives his age as 58 and lists his birthday as May 15.
 Since he filled out his Social Security forms himself, while a relative filled out his death certificate, it would be safe to assume that his birthday is May 12 — however, May 15, 1916, is the date on his gravestone.
-(NOTE added February 2015) — According to the 1920 federal census of Van Zandt County, Texas, J.Z.
+According to the 1920 federal census of Van Zandt County, Texas, J.Z.
 (James) and Tookie Jones were parents of the following children: Garrison – age 16; Slennie – age 13; Clyde – age 10; Herbert – age 7; and W.D. – age 3.

 Another son, Roy Lee, was born in 1920, after the census information was taken.
 This supports W.D.
 Jones' claim of 1916 as his year of birth.
 He was listed as three years old as of January 15, the day the census enumerator visited.